-Software required to connect to a database
+Software required to connect to a database or data warehouse

 If you install an ArcGIS client on a virtual machine in the cloud or connect to a database other than those listed in Supported cloud-based database services, you may need to install database management system client files on the ArcGIS client machine.
 These client files are available from their respective database vendors.
 Follow instructions from the vendors to install and configure these files, and read the connection information in ArcGIS help for additional configuration needed to connect from ArcGIS clients.